- Best Practices

 College of Marin should not be used to promote or favor any merchandise, organization, or political party.

-The Superintendent/President’s Office reserves the right to determine and remove from College of Marin social media sites any of the following:
+The Marketing and Communications Office reserves the right to determine and remove from College of Marin social media sites any of the following:

 - Comments, links, images, or videos that are illegal or encourage illegal activity; or are obscene, defamatory, libelous, slanderous, indecent, lewd, lascivious, sexually harassing, explicit in nature, or pose health and safety risks.